isxGames/isxScripts/EverQuest2 (LavishScript)/Scripts/EQ2MyPrices/readme.txt

 The script will then open the GUI , scan your broker system and list whats on it.

+** please note *** Using your broker board in your room is a bit hit and miss right now , sometimes the prices are changed other times they won't be - there doesn't seem to be any pattern for this I can see - best stick to using a city broker.

 The Sell TAB